travetto/travetto/module/openapi/README.md

 ## Spec Generation
 The framework, when in watch mode, will generate the [OpenAPI](https://github.com/OAI/OpenAPI-Specification) specification in either [JSON](https://www.json.org) or [YAML](https://en.wikipedia.org/wiki/YAML).
 This module integrates with the file watching paradigm and can regenerate the openapi spec as changes to endpoints and models are made during development.
 The output format is defined by the suffix of the output file, `.yaml` or `.json`.

-## Client Generation
-The outputted spec can be consumed using the [OpenAPI client generation tools](https://github.com/OpenAPITools/openapi-generator).

 ## CLI - openapi:spec

 The module provides a plugin for the [Command Line Interface](https://github.com/travetto/travetto/tree/master/module/cli#readme "CLI infrastructure for travetto framework") to allow scripting file generation.